10 Contemporary Artists Capture the Iconic Beauty of Venice, Italy

 Why is Venice, Italy such a popular subject for artists?
 Thousands of painters, illustrators, and photographers have tried their best to capture the city’s elusive beauty over the centuries.

-Once, while discussing Venice’s unique allure, Russian philosopher Alexander Herzen argued that, “To build a city where it is impossible to build a city is madness in itself, but to build there one of the most elegant and grandest of cities is the madness of genius.”
+Once, while discussing the unique Venician allure, Russian philosopher Alexander Herzen argued that, “To build a city where it is impossible to build a city is madness in itself, but to build there one of the most elegant and grandest of cities is the madness of genius.”

-However, Venice hasn’t had things easy lately.
+However, this iconic city hasn’t had things easy lately.
 Last November, the city experienced its worst flooding in 50 years and, more recently, historically low tides have left the city’s iconic gondolas stranded in the mud.

 Yet, despite it all, Venice endures as one of the most beautiful places on Earth and the way it continues to be captured by countless artists reflects that.

-If you’re interested to see how contemporary artists are still falling under Venice’s spell, here are 10 perspectives on the breathtaking city by 10 different Park West Gallery artists…
+If you’re interested to see how contemporary artists are still falling under this city’s spell, here are 10 perspectives on the breathtaking city by 10 different Park West Gallery artists…

 “Venice” by Anatoly Metlan